wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 Additionally, they may include the following keys:

 - `enable-if: str` specifying an environment marker defining when the plugin should be used.
-If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties will deemed incompatible.
+If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties are deemed incompatible.

 - `optional: bool` specifying whether the provider is optional, as a boolean value.
 If it is true, the provider